 Curiosity is essential to the learning process.
 Without curiosity, learners have no incentive to think laterally and approach problems from different angles.
 Generating the same passion in an e-learning course might sound difficult, but there are ways to make it happen.

-One way to do it is to create an active community of supportive learners, constantly looking to improve their knowledge.
-Active communities help people to explore the inner workings of a topic and understand how everything fits together.
+One way to do this is to create an active community of supportive learners constantly looking to improve their knowledge.
+Active communities help people explore a topic's inner workings and understand how everything fits together.

 Once this is known, it's much easier for ideas to cross-fertilise and for new ideas to arise.
 The best e-learning cultures are those which develop reasons for learning and give people tools to share their ideas online.